StefanoD/Rust_Random_Choice/README.md

-# Rust_Random_Choice
+# Rust Random Choice
-Chooses samples randomly by their weights/probability
+Chooses samples randomly by their weights/probabilities.